Community integration: Cross-disability

 In the sub-field of brain injury, community integration included areas ranging from supported employment to daily living skills, family interventions (versus support) and memory training, school reintegration, and transition to post-secondary education.
 Community integration was being diversely defined by researchers, including those in fields such as brain injury, sensory impairments (e.g., hearing, visual), developmental, and physical disabilities.
 News and professional-journal articles will often read, "integration into the community" (from institutions and facilities), integrated care (health services integration), or "community reintegration" (after hospital care) worldwide.

 In the field of mental health Paul Carling promoted community integration in the 1980s and 1990s in opposition to the predominant medical model, while psychiatric rehabilitation is also linked to the medical, often allied health, professions.
 Carling's approach to community integration in mental health was congruent with intellectual disabilities, particularly in areas of community living (e.g., supportive living in intellectual disabilities, supported housing in mental health, and housing and support).
 In 2008, Disability and Society, a popular disability policy journal discussed community reintegration for people with psychiatric disabilities and their relationship to centres for independent living.

 Comprehensive medical systems were proposed to support the family in community integration, including new roles for specialized personnel from neuropsychologists to physiatrists.
 In the field of traumatic brain injury, community integration was framed by both the social and medical models of disability to transition people from hospitals and rehabilitation centres.
-Today, the Brain Injury Association of America recommends the educational needs of children with traumatic brain injuries and the health care required.
+Today, the Brain Injury Association of America recommends addressing the educational needs of children with traumatic brain injuries and the health care required.

 US federal initiative

 In 1985, the US government-funded a national community-integration project identifying best community practices for people with the "most severe disabilities".
 Technical assistance was funded through the Rehabilitation Research and Training Center on Community Integration (of the National Institute on Disability Rehabilitation Research and Training Center, US Department of Education) to all states.
-The Rehabilitation Research and Training Center on Community Integration (Syracuse University, headed by Steve Taylor) also subcontracted with the University of Illinois (David Braddock), the University of Minnesota Institute on Community Integration (K. Charlie Lakin) The federal departments subsequently offered contracts to evaluate the status of these new community services in the US and others.
+The Rehabilitation Research and Training Center on Community Integration (Syracuse University, headed by Steve Taylor) also subcontracted with the University of Illinois (David Braddock) and the University of Minnesota Institute on Community Integration (K. Charlie Lakin).
+The federal departments subsequently offered contracts to evaluate the status of these new community services in the US and others.

 The principles of community integration through the national flagship centres (the Rehabilitation Research and Training Centre on Family and Community Living, facilitated by Lakin and J.A.
 Racino of Syracuse University) were: